Dpdl-io/DpdlEngine/README.md

 * **Further programming languages can be embedded via a dedicated kernel execution interface in form of plug-ins** (see 'DpdlCustom' tag in DpdlEngine.ini)
 * **Includes embedded C compiler:** On-the-fly compilation of embedded ANSI C code <ins>in memory at runtime</ins> (for different targets: i386, x86_64, RISC-V, ARM and TMS320C67xx) -> <ins>very fast compile time!!!</ins>
 * **Built-in Dpdl scripting engine with support for custom extensions** (DpdlExtension interface) -> allows to dynamically add language features
-* **On the fly conversion/compilation of Dpdl data struct's into native java bytecode**
+* **On the fly conversion/compilation of Dpdl data struct's into native java bytecode classes**
 * **Support for common IoT protocol stacks such as Bluetooth(tm)** (JSR-82) and **CoAP (Constrained Application Protocol)** (IETF standard RFC 7252)
 * **Packing data in a 'DpdlPacket' is a convenient way to optimize and speedup access to data**.